 Many of the projects within the STP are looking at ways we can develop out of hospital care services.
 This is where patients are seen and treated in their local community by a co-ordinated team of medical, nursing, therapy, mental health and learning disabilities teams.
 They are also looking at how we can reduce the number of times patients need to come to hospital.
 Also, when people do need hospital care, how we can more quickly assess, treat and discharge those who are well enough to go back home or into community care.
-You can read more about this on page 79.
+You can read more about this on page 51 of the main consultation document.